Simon-L/ModScript/README.md

 ![Image](doc/lune.png)

-#### Convenience features:
+#### Features:
 - 4 i/o, 2 knobs, 1 button, 1 RGB led
 - Lune can auto-reload the script whenever it changes.
 - The context menu presents you with a list of the lua files found in the `scripts/` folder
 - The context menu shows and allows to copy the last hovered module's id to the clipboard.
 Also shows last hovered parameter id.
 - Parameters modified from the script will briefly show a little indicator (eg. like when mapped in MIDIMap) to make the script's action more visually obvious
+- Add and remove cables from the script.
+There are some limitations, see example below.

 #### Soon to be added:
-- Add cables and modules from the script
 - MIDI output
+- "Pleine Lune", same features but MIDI I/O and Lua in a single module!

 #### Expected super cool usecases:
 - Integrating MIDI controllers with modules